Azizah1998/Personal-website/README.md

 <h1>~My Daily Routine During MCO~</h1>
 <p>Assalamualaikum and Hi!
-My name is Azizah and I am going to tell you<br>
+My name is Azizah and I am going to tell you
 what am I doing during this MCO.
-So, during this Movement Control Order,<br>
-instead of going back home, I spent my time in hostel.</p> </br>
+So, during this Movement Control Order, instead of going back home, I spent my time in hostel.</p>

 ![](HTML%20exercises%20github/socmed.jpg)
 <p><center> So, basically in the early of the MCO, my friends and I had lots of free time<br>